tpunt/PHP7-Reference/README.md

 caused additional cognitive overhead to developers that could also be confusing to the inexperienced.

-For example, if the class is defined within a namespace or if an `__construct()` method existed, then a PHP 4-style constructor was recognised as a plain method.
-If it was defined above an `__construct()` method, then an E_STRICT notice would be emitted, but still recognised as a plain method.
+For example, if the class is defined within a namespace or if a `__construct()` method existed, then a PHP 4-style constructor was recognized as a plain method.
+If it was defined above a `__construct()` method, then an E_STRICT notice would be emitted, but still recognized as a plain method.

 Now in PHP 7, if the class is not in a namespace and there is no `__construct()` method present, the PHP 4-style constructor will be used as a constructor but an E_DEPRECATED will be emitted.
-In PHP 8, the PHP 4-style constructor will always be recognised as a plain method and the E_DEPRECATED notice will disappear.
+In PHP 8, the PHP 4-style constructor will always be recognized as a plain method and the E_DEPRECATED notice will disappear.

 **BC Breaks**